 - 2019: Ashley Bigham and Erik Herrmann (OSU), Anne E. Carey (OSU), and Nena Couch (OSU); Aleksej Kalc (ZRCSAZU) and Rebeka Kunej (ZRCSAZU)

 Society for Slovene Studies Exchange

-The Center for Slavic and East European Studies at The Ohio State University
+The Center for Slavic, East European and Eurasian Studies at The Ohio State University